stac47/osm-garmin/README.md

 The following screenshots were taken from a Garmin Edge 800.
 The rendering is also good on a Garmin Edge 605/705.

+The display is like what we can see on OpenStreetMap.
+Several POI are presented hereafters including the useful one: mountain pass with its elevation when available in OSM (picture in the middle).

 ![Screenshots](./doc/pictures/screenshots.png)

 Dependencies